 Historically, the risk of HBV transmission from a patient to a HCW has been linked to the hepatitis B surface antigen (HBsAg) and hepatitis B e antigen (HBeAg) status of the source.
 In studies of HCWs who sustained needle stick injuries (NSIs) from sharps contaminated with blood containing HBV, the risk of seroconversion for HBV infection ranged from 37% to 62% if the source patient was both HBsAg-positive and HBeAg-positive, and 23% to 37% if the source was HBsAg-positive but HBeAg-negative [9, 12].
-The risk of developing clinical hepatitis after exposure ranged from 22% to 31% if the source patient was both HBsAg-positive and HBeAg-positive, and from 1% to 6% if the source was HBsAg-positive but HBeAg-negative [9, 12].
+The risk of developing clinical hepatitis after exposure ranged from 22% to 31% if the source was HBsAg-positive but HBeAg-negative [9, 12].
+The risk of developing clinical hepatitis after exposure ranged from 1% to 6% if the source was HBsAg-positive but HBeAg-negative [9, 12].
 As viral load monitoring becomes more common, these risks will be re-evaluated using new data, though HBV is known to be infectious even at very low levels.
 Therefore when performing EPPs, HCWs are at risk for exposure to HBV from infected patients, and correspondingly, HCWs with HBV may potentially transmit HBV to patients.